 8. Don't forget healthy snacks, too -- Fruits, almonds, beef jerky (no MSG) and boiled eggs are easy snacks if the hunger pangs start to get to you.
 If you find yourself fading and losing focus or energy between meals, a few more calories will help you.
 If you are trying to reduce caffeine levels, the aforementioned foods can help you with increasing your fuel for more energy.
 However, there is nothing wrong with a low or no-calorie caffeine source, such as unsweetened tea or lightly sweetened coffee, if that is your thing.

 9. Supplements or food? -- There is a difference between supplement nutrition and food nutrition.
 Pay attention to the nutrition facts on the back of your protein powder of choice.
 If there are other ingredients or some "proprietary blend," you will be using supplements.
-However, if you have pure protein powder, it is actually considered a food and regulated differently.
+However, if you have pure protein powder, it actually is considered a food and regulated differently.
 There is a difference between nutrition facts and supplement facts on the back of the container.
 One will state NUTRITION FACTS, and the other will have SUPPLEMENT FACTS, where it discloses the amount of protein, carbs, fat calories and other nutrients in the powder.

 10. And most importantly, better nutrition -- You are more likely to prepare foods with better nutritional value when packaging your own meals.
 By considering balanced nutrition in your meal planning, you have a great chance of sticking to the schedule.
 As stated above and as with fitness training, if it is not in the schedule -- it does not exist.